dvdbng/tsainei.github.io/_posts/2018-12-03-Remote Lifestyle Report October 2018.md

 Total expense: 1737.29 euros
 The most we spent was our rental in Lisbon: 650 euros.

-We were in David’s parents house(Málaga) the beginning of October because we had to do the residence card and marriage interview.
+We were in David's parents' house (Málaga) the beginning of October because we had to do the residence card and marriage interview.
 After our staying in Lisbon, we took a 3-day trip on the way back.
 We spent 350 euros on that trip.

 🌍We have visited：